{{ root_page.title }}

 Delirium is a sign that someone is physically unwell.

-It is a SUDDEN change over a few hours or days, and tends to vary at different times of day.
-People may be confused at some times and then seem their normal selves at other times.
+It is a SUDDEN change over hours or days, varying at different times.
+People can show signs of confusion at times and normal at others.

-People who become delirious may start behaving in ways that are unusual for them - they may become more agitated than normal or feel more sleepy and withdrawn.
+People who become delirious may start behaving in ways that are unusual for them.
+Such as:

-Sometimes people who are delirious may see things that other people can't see, or believe things that are not true.
+Delirium can sometimes cause people to see things that others cannot.
+Or, believe things that are not true.

-IT DOES NOT MEAN THAT THEY ARE GOING MAD OR THAT THEY WILL BE SO CONFUSED FOREVER
+IT DOES NOT MEAN THEY ARE GOING MAD OR THEY WILL BE CONFUSED FOREVER

 Whats causes delirium?